-It’s a layer of wax that surfers put on their boards to help them not slip off their boards while catching waves.
+Surfers put a layer of wax on their boards to help them not slip off their boards while catching waves.

 CATCH The NEW WAVE of sustainable SURF WAX!

 Surfers looking for alternatives to the usual mainstream brands of wax now have many options to choose from that do not include paraffin or other toxic chemicals.
-These new sustainable surf waxes stay away from the typical chemicals used and instead use more natural ingredients.
+These new sustainable surf waxes avoid the typical chemicals used and use more natural ingredients instead.

 The new companies focus on eco-friendly ingredients that still deliver the grip surfers need in their wax.
-Brands like YEW, Wave Tribe, TheGoodWaxCo, CannabaX, Matunas, and the Famous Green Label Surf Wax are creating new options for surfers.
+Brands like Wave Maiden, YEW, Wave Tribe, TheGoodWaxCo, CannabaX, Matunas, and the Famous Green Label Surf Wax create new options for surfers.
 Many of these brands also have sustainable basecoat options as well.
-The good news is that there are more surf wax options becoming available especially from small-batch artisanal makers.
+The good news is that more surf wax options are becoming available, especially from small-batch artisanal makers.

-One thing that most of these brands note is that you should not mix these with normal wax (wax with paraffin) because as Wave Tribe states, “it will be funky”.
+Most of these brands note that you should not mix these with normal wax (wax with paraffin) because, as Wave Tribe states, “it will be funky.”

-If you’re more into the do-it-yourself method there are recipes to make your own paraffin-free surf wax.
-One easy at-home surf wax recipe includes only three ingredients of beeswax, coconut oil, and tree resin/sap and can be found at Surfer Today.
-There are tons of options to help make surfing more eco-friendly and changing the surf wax you use is just one of the many ways that surfers can help!
+If you’re more into the do-it-yourself method, there are recipes to make your own paraffin-free surf wax.
+One easy at-home surf wax recipe includes only three beeswax, coconut oil, and tree resin/sap ingredients and can be found at Surfer Today.
+There are many options to help make surfing more eco-friendly, and changing the surf wax you use is just one of the many ways surfers can help!

-The vintage surf wax photos and the wax designs were found on Pinterest without tags to the original post, or information about who took the photos or who made the designs.
-If you have any information please contact us and we will update the photo credits.
+The vintage surf wax photos and the wax designs were found on Pinterest without tags on the original post or information about who took the photos or who made the designs.
+Please contact us with any information, and we will update the photo credits.

 Additional resources and reading: